How To Value Real Estate Property

 If you have enough properties that are very much like the property in question, you can get a pretty solid idea of what the property is worth.
 The more alike they are, the better.

-Ideally, you want a property in the same neighborhood that is as similar as possible in terms of number of bedrooms, number of bathrooms, style of the house and other particulars.
-Some neighborhoods have many houses that were built around the same time by the same builder reusing a short list of floor plans.
+Some neighborhoods have many houses that were built around the same time by the same builder reusing a shortlist of floor plans.
 In such cases, you may be able to find several houses that are nearly identical.

 In these cases, you will need to find houses that are somewhat similar.
 Then adjust the price based on the differences.
 For example, if two houses are nearly identical, but one has a pool and the other does not, you need to figure out roughly how much that pool adds to the value of the house, then adjust accordingly.